jmcalalang/f5-automation-toolchain-lab/docs/module6/lab1.rst

 This command lists all the running containers on this system, a few of them should look familiar we used them in our AS3 template declarations showing new applications in Module 4.

-.. warning:: Docker binds this port arbitrarily, so it may be different within your lab.
+.. warning:: Docker binds this port arbitrarily so that it may be different within your lab.

 We are looking for the exposed port matching our `9092` standard Kafka port.
 Once you locate yours remember it, we **need** it throughout the rest of this lab.